Chevy Tahoe P1870 Transmission Slipping

 Checked the code "trans slipping".
 Checked fluid, full, and clean (red).
 I believe the fluid psi solenoid

 is bad.
 Normally the vehicle runs fine.
-Then when put under a load or driven hard (highway), the light
+Then when put under a load or driven hard (highway).

 converter replaced and it still does the same thing problem may be a restriction in